"What I came to learn over the years was that my ambitions were fake. They weren't ambition, they were insecurity, and there's a big distinction."

 The Mother Question

-Today, the relationship appears healed.
-His parents work with him, and he speaks of them with evident pride.
+Today, the relationship with his parents appears healed.
+They work with him, and he speaks of them with evident pride.
 He describes his mother Esther as "the hardest working person" he's ever encountered, "Nigerian, strong and courageous."
 His father Graham is "the most loving and caring man" he's ever known, teaching him "what it is to be a dad and to love family unconditionally."

 "My Nigerian mother and my English father modelled hard work in a way that I never understood growing up," he posted in 2024, describing how his father would finish his own job, then work alongside his mother in her "small, hot, fast-paced restaurant kitchen until the early hours."